The X-Files season 5: Filming

-Due to the necessity of filming reshoots for the upcoming movie, both Gillian Anderson and David Duchovny are absent in places throughout the season.
+Due to the necessity of filming reshoots for the upcoming movie, both Gillian Anderson and David Duchovny are absent in places throughout the season of 20 episodes.
 For instance, the episodes "Unusual Suspects" and "Travelers"—both of which being flashback episodes—do not feature Anderson's character Dana Scully at all.
 In fact, the former was written entirely as a stop-gap episode when the show's producers were forced to start production of the fifth season in the last week of August in Vancouver, but still needed series stars Duchovny and Anderson for the filming of The X-Files movie in Los Angeles.
 The producers decided to create an episode dedicated to The Lone Gunmen, and writing duties were assigned to Vince Gilligan.
 Other episodes such as "Chinga" and "Christmas Carol" feature minimal appearances by Duchovny's character Fox Mulder.

 The season's fifth episode, "The Post-Modern Prometheus", written and directed by Carter, was filmed entirely in black-and-white—in homage to James Whale's 1931 film version of Frankenstein.
 The director of photography, Joel Ransom, had to spend longer than usual lighting each scene because of the grayscale.
 The stormy skies in the episode, added to emulate the atmosphere of old Frankenstein movies, were a visual effect.
 Carter also used a wide-angle camera lens throughout the episode, which forced the actors to act directly to the camera, rather than to each other.
 According to Carter, it also enabled him to give scenes in the episode a more surreal staging than was usual for the show.

 This season finale, "The End", was the last episode of the series to be filmed in Vancouver, British Columbia, Canada prior to production moving to Los Angeles, although the second film in the franchise, The X-Files: I Want to Believe, released in 2008, was once more filmed in Vancouver.
 The move was influenced in part by Duchovny, who after five years of filming wanted to be closer to his wife.
 The audience at the chess match was made up of local fans as a "thank you" to the city for hosting the production during its first five years.
 The chess match was filmed at Rogers Arena—then known as GM Place—the home of the Vancouver Canucks as well as the Vancouver Grizzlies at the time.
 While the producers expected five thousand people to show up, twelve thousand appeared.
 Instructions were given to the crowd by director R. W. Goodwin using giant video screens attached to the scoreboard.
 During breaks between shooting concession stands, music and videos were made available to the attendees.
 Actors Duchovny and Anderson also answered questions for the audience and over $20,000 worth of equipment was raffled off.
 Series creator Chris Carter directed the second unit filming for the episode in order to be with the show's Canadian crew members.